"Get Well Soon": Twitter Prays For Amitabh Bachchan, Coronavirus Positive

-Amitabh Bachchan, one of the most celebrated actors of all time in the country, tweeted on Saturday that he has tested coronavirus positive.
-He cautioned those who have come in contact with him to take the COVID-19 test.
+Amitabh Bachchan, one of the most celebrated actors of all time in the country, tweeted on Saturday that he has tested positive for coronavirus.
+He urged those who came in contact with him to get tested.
 Several prominent personalities and thousands of users wished him a speedy recovery on Twitter.
-The actor's son, Abhishek Bachchan, has also tested positive for the virus.

 "I have tested COVID positive...shifted to Hospital...hospital informing authorities...family and staff undergone tests, results awaited...All that have been in close proximity to me in the last 10 days are requested to please get themselves tested," he tweeted.